peterparkedcar165/minecraft_mod_ideas/README.md

 ### 💧 Swift Swim:
 Increase Swim Speed by 50%.
 Increase Movement Speed when touching by rain by 10%.

+### ✖️ Sniper:
+Increase Crit Damage by 15%.
+Gain a charge of Sniper every 8 seconds, up to 3 charges.
+While charges are above 0, Crit Chance increases to 100%.
+When hitting, reduce Sniper by 1.
+Increase Crit Damage by 50% of Crit Chance above 100%.

 # Moves 💭:
 💧 Bubble: Shoot bubbles, damaging the first target hit, with a 50% base chance to apply a Slowness 1 effect for 12 seconds.